garrandall/popular-music-data/tracks/shining-dj-khaled-beyonce-jay-z.md

 Say yeah, yeah, yeah, uh
 Said everything I do, yeah, yeah, yeah
 Petty, petty, petty, I've been winnin' steady
-YoncÃ©, YoncÃ© all up on your grill, lil' boy
+Yoncé, Yoncé all up on your grill, lil' boy
 Poppin' off at the mouth, all year, boy
 Came out '97, winnin' 20 years, boy, oh
 All of this good, I don't feel bad for it, yeah